HiGrad: Uncertainty Quantification for Online Learning and Stochastic Approximation: Configuring HiGrad

 which is an order of magnitude larger than $O(1/T) N$ as in the direct splitting case.
 This comparison indeed demonstrates the benefit brought about by \textit{sharing} segments.
 As one of the two core ideas in HiGrad, sharing segments at early levels elongates threads.

 In light of the above, an R package called \texttt{higrad} implementing this procedure sets the default tree structure to $K = 2, B_1 = B_2 = 2, T = 4$.
 This package is available at \url{https://cran.r-project.org/web/packages/higrad/}.
+From a practical perspective, however, the optimal HiGrad tree structure might vary with different problems, which necessitates the presentation of HiGrad in its most general form.
+To approach the optimal performance, one needs to choose a value of $T$ that is not too large or small.
+For example, one possibility is to leverage experiments to examine whether the HiGrad iterates bounce around some point.
+If not, it suggests that $T$ might be too large such that the SGD algorithm is not convergent~\citep{sordello2019robust}.

 In addition to the tree structure, we still need to specify $n_0, n_1, \ldots, n_K$ under the constraint \eqref{eq:sum_N}.
 On the one hand, although the threads would be long if the segment length $n_k$ decreases fast as level $k$ increases, the covariance matrix given in \eqref{eq:sigma} might suffer from a bad condition number due to strong correlations among threads.
 As a result, the standard error given by \eqref{eq:se} might not be accurate.
 On the other hand, a rapidly increasing segment length would lead to a short thread.
 To balance the two considerations, the default values are set to $n_0 = n_1 = n_2 = N/7$ in the \texttt{higrad} package.
 The performance of this configuration of the HiGrad algorithm is corroborated by extensive simulation studies shown in Section \ref{sec:simulations}, with satisfactory results across a range of examples.
 That being said, it is worth mentioning that this set of default parameters is employed in recognition of several considerations and constraints, and a different HiGrad configuration might be preferred in other settings.